dbeaver/dbeaver/README.md

 - If you have any questions, suggestions, ideas, etc - <a href="mailto:serge@jkiss.org">write me</a>.
 - Pull requests are welcome.
 - Visit http://dbeaver.jkiss.org for more information.
 - Thanks for using DBeaver!
+Star if you like it.
+-